 |Potassium||287 mg||290 mg|

 |Calcium||13.6 mg||11.3 mg|

-Sea bass and chilean sea bass both contain many minerals, vitamins and healthy fats.
+Sea bass and chilean sea bass both are healthy and contain many minerals, vitamins and healthy fats.
 The most beneficial may be the omega-3 fatty acids found in both fish.
 Sea bass provides 0.76 mg per four ounces and chilean sea bass provides 0.49 mg.